jeanjusten/jeanjusten/README.md

 <!--About me-->
 <h2>:large_blue_diamond: About me</h2>
 Hello, World!
 Im <strong>Jean</strong>, 32, Brazil.<br>
-Im currently studying HTML, CSS and JavaScript to be a Fullstack developer.<br>
+Im currently studying to be a Fullstack developer.<br>
 <br>
 In my previous area of work (Architecture) i was in touch with 3d modeling, design and image rendering.
 It wasn't untill 2023 that i discovered a passion in coding due to a personal side project in Game Maker Studio 2.
-Since then, i've been puting all those skills to use and working hard to perfect HTML, CSS and JS.
+Since then, i've been puting all those skills to use and working hard in my journey to be a fullstack developer.
 <br>

 <!--Skills and Tools-->